samparkewolfe/Sound_Control/README.txt

 CAMERA
 Get the leap out of the drop down menu.
 (DONE):NOT TESTED ON MORE THAN 2 INPUT DEVICES!!

-COLOUR TRACKER
-	Make the minus number clearer like “NOT HERE”

 MODEL
 Buttons, buttons instead of X toggles.